 15.6.
-The client are advised not be use IAS /UQAS logo on a product nor product packaging nor in any other way that may be interpreted as denoting product conformity.
+The client is advised not be use IAS /UQAS logo on a product or product packaging or in any other way that may be interpreted as denoting product conformity.

 15.7.
-IAS will not permit its marks to be applied by certified clients to laboratory test, calibration or inspection reports or certificates.
+IAS will not permit its marks to be applied by certified clients to laboratory tests, calibration, or inspection reports or certificates.

-15.9 IAS through a legally enforceable service Contract requires that the certified client to follow:
+15.9 IAS through a legally enforceable service Contract requires that the certified client follow:

 - a) Conforms to the requirements of IAS and UQAS when making reference to its certification status in communication media such as the internet, brochures or advertising, or other documents;

-In case of default, IAS will initially inform them through mail.
-If client still continues, IAS will adopt the legal course of action against the client for his incorrect references to certification status or misleading use of certification documents, marks or audit reports.
+In case of default, IAS will initially inform them through the mail.
+If the client still continues, IAS will adopt the legal course of action against the client for his incorrect references to certification status or misleading use of certification documents, marks, or audit reports.

 Nevertheless, if any person uses services of IAS, or relies on any information or advice given by or on behalf suffers loss damage or expenses thereby which is proved to have been due to any negligent act omission or error of IAS, proved in a court of law or related jurisdiction its employees or agents or any negligent inaccuracy in information or opinion given by or on behalf of IAS then IAS will pay compensation to such person for his proved loss up to but not exceeding the amount of the fee charged by IAS for that particular service, information or opinion.

-- The service provided by IAS save to the extent only that such claims arise from the neglect of IAS, its employees or agents.
+- The service provided by IAS saves to the extent only that such claims arise from the neglect of IAS, its employees, or agents.

 - Any breach of these terms & conditions.

 18.1.
-IAS shall not be liable in any respect should be prevented from discharging such obligations as result of any matter beyond its control which could not be reasonably foreseen.
+IAS shall not be liable in any respect should be prevented from discharging such obligations as a result of any matter beyond its control that could not be reasonably foreseen.

 19.2.
-All information obtained during the course of audit shall be available for verification to IAS personnel (as part of internal Certification Process) & personnel from relevant accreditation body (as part of Accreditation Process).
-Auditee organization shall be informed in writing by IAS if the outcome of the review by internal personnel or Accreditation Body personnel influences the interest of the auditee Organization.
+All information obtained during the course of the audit shall be available for verification to IAS personnel (as part of the internal Certification Process) & personnel from the relevant accreditation body (as part of the Accreditation Process).
+The auditee organization shall be informed in writing by IAS if the outcome of the review by internal personnel or Accreditation Body personnel influences the interest of the auditee Organization.

 20.1.
-These terms & conditions are governed by the law of India and the parties submit to the jurisdiction of the Courts of justice in New Delhi and all notices and proceedings served will be deemed to be duly served if send by pre-paid registered mail to the address of the party as herein above appearing or as may be subsequently notified by the other.
+These terms & conditions are governed by the law of India and the parties submit to the jurisdiction of the Courts of justice in New Delhi and all notices and proceedings served will be deemed to be duly served if sent by pre-paid registered mail to the address of the party as hereinabove appearing or as may be subsequently notified by the other.

 22.1.
 Certificate of Approval is issued to the Organization on the understanding that the relevant Management system will be maintained at all times and for this purpose, IAS will conduct Surveillance Audits in accordance with the IAS Surveillance Plan which will be notified to the Organization along with his Certificate of Approval.